aws-samples/serverless-patterns/lambda-s3-files-cdk/README.md

 ## Requirements

 - [Create an AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) if you do not already have one and log in.
-The IAM user that you use must have sufficient permissions to make necessary AWS service calls and manage AWS resources.
+The AWS IAM user that you use must have sufficient permissions to make necessary AWS service calls and manage AWS resources.
 - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) installed and configured
 - [Git Installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - [Node and NPM](https://nodejs.org/en/download/) installed